es-ude/elastic-ai.creator/docs/creator/ir.md

 * Graph: The graph $G$ is a tuple of nodes $N_G$ and edges $E_G$.
 Many lowering passes will require the graph to hold additional attributes.
-Finally, each graph features an input and output node with the same name and type respectively.
+Finally, most graphs feature an input and output node with the same name and type respectively.
 Any node that is not transitively connected as a source (i.e., by an outgoing edge) to the output node is considered a **dead node**.
 A node not connected